Henry Pering Pellew Crease: Lawyer and politician

-Upon his arrival in Victoria, Crease was admitted as a barrister to the courts of Vancouver Island and British Columbia, becoming the first lawyer qualified to practice in both jurisdictions.
-Crease opened a practice in Victoria, sent for his family, and soon found himself travelling with Supreme Court Judge Matthew Baillie Begbie on his first circuit, dealing out justice on the frontier as a Crown prosecutor in the midst of the Gold Rush.
+Upon his arrival in Victoria, Crease was admitted as a barrister to the courts of Vancouver Island and British Columbia, and became thereby the first lawyer qualified to practice in both jurisdictions.
+Crease opened a practice in Victoria and travelled with Supreme Court Judge Matthew Baillie Begbie on his first circuit of the frontier in the midst of the Gold Rush.

+Crease, his wife, and his children, became friends of Colonel Richard Clement Moody, Kt., who was the founder and the first Lieutenant-Governor of British Columbia, and with the officers of Moody's Royal Engineers, Columbia Detachment.
+Like Moody, Crease remained nostalgic for the ethnic traditions of Britain and opposed the mercantile Hudson's Bay Company's control over the new colony.

-Politically, Crease presented himself as a foe of the Hudson's Bay Company's hegemony over the colony, and in 1860 was elected to the Vancouver Island House of Assembly as an independent member representing Victoria.
-However, he was soon criticised by the British Colonist (a paper run by opposition leader Amor de Cosmos) for being too cozy with the HBC-backed government.
-The following year, as if to prove de Cosmos right, governor Sir James Douglas appointed Crease Attorney-General of British Columbia, and Crease resigned his seat in the Assembly.
-He was a key member of the government, responsible for pushing literally hundreds of laws through the legislature, in between his continuing circuit tours, most of which was concerned with regulating the resource-based economic activity of the colony, including land settlement and gold mining.
-His legislation cemented his reputation as an advocate of free trade.
+In 1860 Crease was elected to the Vancouver Island House of Assembly as an independent member for Victoria.
+However, he was criticised by the British Colonist (which was run by Amor de Cosmos) for his sympathy with the colonial government, which, the following year, appointed Crease Attorney-General of British Columbia, for which Crease resigned his seat in the Assembly.
+Crease enacted hundreds of laws in between his legal tours, which regulated the colony's utilisation of its natural resources, including land and gold mining, under principles of free trade.